topgatechstudent/Shelf/README.md

 - Lets the user attach private tags, notes, and a local status to saved items
 - Stores all organizational metadata locally on-device using DataStore

-## Why this is outside Devvit

-This app is an **off-platform personal utility** for private cross-device organization of a user's own saved Reddit content.
-It is not an in-community app experience living inside Reddit, and it is not a moderator/community interaction tool.

 ## OAuth / API model

 This app uses Reddit's installed-app OAuth flow: